Almost every newbie freelancer goes through it…

-Finally (finally!) you scrape together a few high quality clients.
+Then one day, you finally scrape together a few high quality clients.

-You deliver a quality final product, your client is happy, you’re satisfied with your work, you collect final payment and then….
+You deliver a quality final product, your client is happy, you’re satisfied with your work and you collect your final payment.

-Today, I’d like to highlight a real missed opportunity many freelancers overlook when working with clients.
+But today, I’d like to highlight a real missed opportunity I see many freelancers overlook when working with clients: the almighty upsell.

 What is an upsell?